m4ttheweric/fill-claim/README.md

 If you ever clear your browsing data/cache, you may need to re-renter the info.

 As of v1.4, you can also 1) open all "Prepared" claims in new tabs with a single button click, and 2) open, fill, and submit all "Prepared" claims with a single button click.
+This requires copying the latest from [/dist/inject.min.js](/dist/inject.min.js) into your inject mechanism in Chrome/Safari.